AdobeDocs/experience-manager-screens.en/help/user-guide/multi-zone-layout-aem-screens.md

 ### Creating a Location and a Display {#creating-location}

-You must create a location and a display to view the content in the Screens player.
-Follow the steps below to create a location and a display.
+Create a location and a display to view the content in the Screens player.

 1. **Creating a Location**